postrequest/ezinject/README.md

 - Tab completion
 - (Ctrl-l or "clear" or "cls") clears the screen
 - History
-- Type "EzHelp" for Powercatch help commands (command not sent over the network)
+- Type "EzHelp" for ezinject help commands (command not sent over the network)

 ### TODO
 - Implement File Upload and Download functionality (Performed in segments via base64)